vic/typhon/README.md

-We need a logo, but i'm really bad at design stuff, so if you have designing skills, I'd been thinking a cool logo for Thyphon could be a tornado of two or three little Python snakes :)
+We need a logo, but i'm really bad at design stuff, so if you have designing skills, I'd been thinking a cool logo for Typhon could be a tornado of two or three little Python snakes :)

 ## About Typhon